Tuition and Fees

 Fees are further charged on a "per-program" basis, which means that the fees remain the same regardless of whether a student takes all or only some courses in the program.
 Please visit the link below for detailed information on York's current tuition and fees.

-Fees for our new, full-time MPPAL are still TBA but expect to pay the same fees as for the part-time program (except fees will be due in one year).
+Fees for our new, full-time MPPAL are also listed there (the fees are the same as for the part-time program except they will all be due in one year).

 Because the MPPAL is a professional program, financial support is limited.
 We administer a small bursary program exclusive to our students.
 Support is offered on a demonstrated needs basis and competitive, i.e. because funds are limited, we are not able to support every student who applies.
 Prospective students should ensure they have sufficient funds before starting the program.

-MPPAL students may also be eligible for limited support (for part-time students) through OSAP.
+MPPAL students may also be eligible for support through OSAP.
+Note that OPSP for part-time students is limited to a maximum of $ 10,000.

-At this time, only a limited number of internal (monetary) awards are available to students who are in a part-time program like the MPPAL.
+At this time, only a limited number of internal (monetary) awards are available to students who are in a professional program like the MPPAL.

 For more general information on scholarship, bursary and awards opportunities available to graduate students at York, please consult the following pages: